benhook1013/space-game/PLAN.md

 - Continuously spawn asteroids, enemies and pickups ahead of the ship and despawn any far behind to keep the scene light.
 - Tile the parallax starfield or otherwise prevent gaps as the camera moves.
-- Navigation aids like a minimap can follow once exploration works.
+- A minimap in the HUD shows nearby asteroids and enemies to assist navigation.

 ## 🔮 Future Ideas